 The road's right-of-way is only 20 feet; thus most of the visitors parking along the road are parking on private property.
-At the time of this writing, Surety Kohala Corporation (Surety) owns the two parcels abutting the makai side of the roadway and the parcel on the mauka side of the roadway where vehicles park when the trailhead is full.
+At the time of this writing, a private landowner owns the parcel abutting the makai side of the roadway and Surety owns the the parcel on the mauka side of the roadway where vehicles park when the trailhead is full.